1978–79 Yugoslav First League

 The 1978–79 Yugoslav First League season was the 33rd season of the First Federal League (Prva savezna liga), the top level association football competition of SFR Yugoslavia, since its establishment in 1946.
 Hajduk Split won the league title.

 A total of 18 teams competed in the league, with the defending champions Partizan nearly relegated, finishing the season in 15th place, one point above the relegation zone.
-Hajduk Split and Dinamo Zagreb both finished the season on 50 points, but Hajduk won the championship having the better goal difference.
-However, there was a controversy in the first round when Rijeka defeated Dinamo 2–1 at Kantrida.
-Dinamo claimed that Edmond Tomić, who joined Rijeka that season from Lirija, didn't serve a one-match suspension following two yellow cards received while playing for his former club.
-They appealed and after two months it has been decided to award the match 3–0 to Dinamo.
-After several appeals from both sides, in spring 1979 Football Association of Yugoslavia ruled in favour of Rijeka.
-The case was brought to Employment Appeal Tribunal, which four years later ruled Dinamo as champions.
+Hajduk Split and Dinamo Zagreb both finished the season equal on 50 points, but Hajduk won the championship due to better goal difference.

 The season began on 12 August 1978 and concluded on 17 June 1979.
 This was the third and last national title win for Hajduk under the guidance of manager Tomislav Ivić, who previously led the club to four consecutive Yugoslav Cup wins in 1972, 1973, 1974 and 1976 (not contested in 1975).
-Striker Dušan Savić of Red Star was the top goalscorer with 24 goals.
-This was the second achievement for Savić, who previously topped the scoring table in the 1974–75 season.
-Rijeka entered the 1979–80 European Cup Winners' Cup, after defeating Partizan in the final of Yugoslav Cup with an aggregate score 2–1.
+Striker Dušan Savić of Red Star won the Golden Boot with 24 goals scored, his second, having previously topped the scoring table four years earlier in the 1974–75 season.

+Rijeka, which finished 10th in the league, defeated Partizan in the final of the 1978–79 Marshal Tito Cup under the guidance of Marijan Brnčić, and qualified for the 1979–80 European Cup Winners' Cup.

+Other standout players this season were Hajduk's Vedran Rožić, Mišo Krstičević, and Slaviša Žungul, Dinamo Zagreb's forwards Snješko Cerin and Zlatko Kranjčar, Sarajevo's attacking midfielders Safet Sušić and Srebrenko Repčić, the Velež stalwart Vahid Halilhodžić.

+The season was marked by controversy after Rijeka's 2–1 win over Dinamo at Kantrida in the first round.
+Dinamo claimed that Rijeka's player Edmond Tomić, who had joined the club in pre-season from Lirija Prizren, should have served a one-match suspension for two yellow cards received while playing for his former club.
+They appealed to the Football Association of Yugoslavia (FSJ), which after two months of deliberation decided to award the match 3–0 to Dinamo.
+After more appeals and counter-appeals from both Rijeka and Dinamo, in the spring of 1979 FSJ ruled in favor of Rijeka.
+The case was then brought to the Employment Appeal Tribunal, which four years later ruled Dinamo as champions.